 Which tent stove did we use?

-As mentioned before, it was a Robens Volcano Stove, which comes with all the accessories needed to fit the tall Robens tipi tents.
+As mentioned, it was a Robens Volcano Stove, which comes with all the accessories needed to fit the tall Robens tipi tents.

-There are several similar stoves, noticeably the Frontier Stove, but you may need to purchase additional accessories, such as additional flue sections, spark arrester, and heat guard.
+There are several similar stoves, noticeably the Frontier Stove.
+Still, you may need to purchase additional accessories, such as additional flue sections, spark arresters, and heat guards.